Yehouda Chaki: Biography

 Chaki lived in Holon, near Tel Aviv, from 1945 to 1960.
 Throughout his adolescence, he studied painting, drawing and printmaking under Joseph Schwartzman and in his teens entered the Avni Institute of Art to study with Avigdor Stematsky, Moshe Mokady and Yehezchel Streichman.
 Following compulsory army service, he moved to Paris to complete his education at the Ecole Nationale Supérieure des Beaux-Arts while working for artist Yaacov Agam.

 In Paris, Chaki met Montrealer Grace Aronoff who was a student at the Sorbonne.
-The couple married in Montreal, Canada in 1963.
+The couple married in Montreal, Canada in 1962.
 They have two children, Lisa, married to Alan Post and Adam Chaki, married to Lisa Noto.

 Career

-Chaki exhibits regularly while continuing to work out of his studio in Montreal.
-In 1967, Chaki became head of Painting and Drawing in the Department of Fine Arts at the Saidye Bronfman Centre of Montreal until 1989.
+Chaki exhibited regularly while continuing to work out of his studio in Montreal.
+From 1967 to 1989, he was the founder and head of Painting and Drawing in the Department of Fine Arts at the Saidye Bronfman Centre of Montreal.

-Yehouda Chaki is currently represented by six major galleries including Galerie de Bellefeuille in Montreal, Odon Wagner Gallery in Toronto, Gallery Jones in Vancouver, Galerie St Laurent & Hill in Ottawa, Newzones in Calgary, and Melissa Morgan Fine Art in Palm Desert.
-Chaki has also worked on commissions by various patrons of the arts.
-In 1987 the Congregation Shaar Hashomayim commissioned Chaki to design a large tapestry in honour of the synagogue's 145th anniversary, in 1988 he painted "The Four Seasons" that is hanging at Place Ville-Marie for the Royal Bank of Canada, in 2000 Chaki designed the stained glass windows for the Adath Israel Congregation of Montreal, and in 2001 Salvatore Guerrera commissioned another work in stained glass for Concordia University.
+Yehouda Chaki's work is represented by two major galleries, Odon Wagner Gallery in Toronto, and Gallery Jones in Vancouver.
+He completed many commissions for various patrons of the arts.
+In 1987 the Congregation Shaar Hashomayim commissioned Chaki to design a large tapestry in honour of the synagogue's 145th anniversary, in 1988 he painted The Four Seasons that is hanging at Place Ville-Marie for the Royal Bank of Canada, in 2000 Chaki designed the stained glass windows for the Adath Israel Congregation of Montreal, and in 2001 Salvatore Guerrera commissioned another work in stained glass for Concordia University.
 Chaki is also known for having created the bronze statue presented to the winners of Canada's premier fiction award, the Giller Prize, from 1994 to 2004.

-Over the years his work has been reviewed in art journals such as ARTnews and Vie des Arts and supported by eminent art critics such as J. Russell Harper in "Chaki: Recent Paintings" published by Galerie Dresdnere in 1982.
+Over the years his work was reviewed in art journals such as ARTnews and Vie des Arts and supported by art critics such as J. Russell Harper in "Chaki: Recent Paintings" published by Galerie Dresdnere in 1982.
 Chaki is also the subject of the book "Chaki: A Language of Passion," published by Buschlen Mowatt Fine Arts in 1994 with essays by Barrie Mowatt, Leo Rosshandler and Herbert Aronoff.
-In 2017, Yehouda Chaki was featured on Federation CJA's website celebrating the Jews who played a major role in Quebec history, culture, and society.
+In 2017, he was featured on Federation CJA's website celebrating the Jews who played a major role in Quebec history, culture, and society.

 Selected collections

-Chaki's works are in many Canadian public collections such as the Montreal Museum of Fine Arts and the Musée d'art contemporain de Montréal and abroad in museums such as the Museo de Arte Moderna in Rio de Janeiro, as well as in numerous corporate and private collections.
+Chaki's works are in many Canadian public collections such as the Montreal Museum of Fine Arts and the Musée d'art contemporain de Montréal and museums abroad as well as in numerous corporate and private collections worldwide.